thesash/camp-sunny-road/site/content/contact/_index.md

 ---
-heading: "Contact Us"
+heading: Contact Us
+text: >-
-text: "Follow us on Instagram and Facebook and don't hesitate to DM us with any questions!"
+  Follow us on Instagram and Facebook and don't hesitate to DM us with any questions!
 ---